ABSC Organics vs HolistaPet: An Honest Pet CBD Comparison

 - USDA Organic certification: Organic production is more expensive than conventional production.
 ABSC’s organic certification adds cost but also adds regulatory oversight and quality assurance.

 - Full-spectrum vs. broad-spectrum: ABSC uses full-spectrum CBD, which includes trace amounts of THC and a wider range of cannabinoids, terpenes, and flavonoids.
-Research on the “entourage effect” suggests full-spectrum formulations may be more effective.
+The “entourage effect” theory suggests full-spectrum formulations may work differently than isolated CBD.
 HolistaPet uses broad-spectrum (THC-free) CBD, which removes THC but may also remove some synergistic compounds.

 - Regulatory standing: ABSC has maintained clean regulatory history.
 HolistaPet’s FDA warning letter raises questions about their marketing practices.